utrains/Automate-the-deployment-of-a-NodeJS-Application-on-AWS-with-GithubActions/README.md

 * `AWS_ROLE_ARN`

 Note: We will leave `TAG` it in the your workflow but it can also be put  here.

+## Clean up

+When done testing the app, we will destroy the whole infrastructure to avoid recurrent charges in AWS.

+1. In your github repo, go to **Actions > Workflow Run > Approval Job**.
+2. Click on **Review deployments**.
+2. Click on **Approve and deploy**.

+Once approved, the `destroy-ecs` job will run.

 ## Quick note on Terraform state file transfer from one job to another (Optional)